-The market value of the property, at the present time, with vacant possession may be fairly stated in the sum of £95,000 (NINETY FIVE THOUSAND POUNDS).
+The market value of the property, at the present time, may be fairly stated in the sum of £100,000 (ONE HUNDRED THOUSAND POUNDS).

 The housing market has been buoyant since reopening after the Covid19 pandemic with demand levels often exceeding supply, resulting in some record sales levels.
 However, there is currently a degree of economic uncertainty, with rising costs and it is prudent to keep the valuation under constant review.